makma/fingerprintjs.com/content/blog/multi-accounting-prevention-in-the-gaming-and-gambling-industry-not-just-a-poker-problem.md

 ---
 templateKey: long-form-content
 metadata:
-  title: How to prevent multi-accounting in the gaming and gambling industries -
+  title: How to prevent multi-accounting in gaming - FingerprintJS
-    FingerprintJS
   url: https://fingerprintjs.com/blog/stop-multi-accounting-gaming
   description: Multi-accounting allows players to cheat by sharing information,
     resources, or having more chances to win a big tournament.
 Learn how